What is an ARC?

 - Controlled entry through airlock and 2 blast doors

-- Totally independant Air, heat and electricity supplies
+- Totally independent Air, heat and electricity supplies

 - 6 Petabytes of instantly accessible Secure HD Server Storage